railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 ------------------

 To manage margins by project you must install the analytical accounts with management by task.
-Use of these accounts is described in the relevant chapter.
+Use of these accounts is described in :ref:`ch-accts`.

 You should install the module :mod:`account_analytic_analysis`.
 This module will add a tab on the product form to handle the different margins in an analytic account representing a project or a